 - trade credits.

-The instruments required are also sector dependent.
+The instruments required are also sector-specific.

 The institutional sector breakdown and a detailed industry breakdown for both resident and non-resident enterprises are possible using the information collected.